gbmhunter/blog/content/pcb-design/component-packages/sot-23-component-package/_index.md

 The `SOT-23-8` has a smaller pitch of 0.65mm compared to the `SOT-23-3`, `SOT-23-5`, and `SOT-23-6` which all have a pitch of 0.95mm.
 This is to fit the 4 pins on each side, the original `SOT-23` design (which is a synonym for `SOT-23-3`) only had room for a maximum of 3 pins per side.
 {{% /warning %}}

-{{< img src="sot-23-8-component-package-recommended-footprint-diodes-incorporated.png" width="1000px" caption="A recommended footprint for the SOT-23-8 component package.
-Image from http://www.diodes.com/."  >}}
+{{% figure src="sot-23-8-component-package-recommended-footprint-diodes-incorporated.png" width="1000px" caption="A recommended footprint for the SOT-23-8 component package.
+Image from http://www.diodes.com/."  %}}

 [^jedec-mo-178-c]: [https://www.jedec.org/standards-documents/docs/mo-178-c](https://www.jedec.org/standards-documents/docs/mo-178-c)
 [^wikipedia-inductiveload]: [https://commons.wikimedia.org/wiki/File:TO-236AA_Front_Top.svg](https://commons.wikimedia.org/wiki/File:TO-236AA_Front_Top.svg)